Kalpana Chawla Government Medical College: History

 The construction of college campus and hospital began in late 2013 and was completed in 2017.
 It has a fully functional, state of the art outpatient department and hospital.

-Accreditation
+Affiliation

 The college is affiliated to Pandit Bhagwat Dayal Sharma University of Health Sciences, Rohtak, Haryana.
-Approved by MCI for intake of 120 MBBS students every year.
+Approved by NMC for intake of 120 MBBS students every year.

 Hospital

 It is associated with Govt.
 Hospital, Karnal which serves as the teaching hospital.

 Government of Haryana named the college in honour of the astronaut Kalpana Chawla.